 Today we are going to talk about How To Jump-Start Summer Blooming Bulbs.
-As most of you, that have been reading my posts for any length of time, know I live and garden in Zone 4b.
-If I waited until it was warm enough to start bulbs outdoors, it would be the end of summer before they bloomed.
+Summer flower bulbs, like dahlias, begonias, calla lilies, canna lilies; plus, non-flowering bulb plants like caladium and elephant ears.
+I live and garden in Zone 4b and if I waited until it was warm enough to start bulbs in the ground, it would be the end of summer before they bloomed.
 Of course, I could buy the plants, but why should I pay someone else to grow them, when I can do it myself.
 Plus, I’m sort of a gardening geek and I get a kick out of watching things grow.

-Last fall I posted an article on Fall Gardening – Thinking Ahead to Next Spring.
-In that post, I talk about Over-Wintering Tender Bulbs and Tubers, like; tuberous begonias, dahlia tubers, caladium bulbs, elephant ears, canna lily bulbs, oriental lily bulbs, asiatic lily bulbs and calla lily bulbs.
+Last fall I posted Over-Wintering Tender Bulbs and Tubers, like; tuberous begonias, dahlia tubers, caladium bulbs, elephant ears, canna lily bulbs and calla lily bulbs.
 Most of these tubers and bulbs are only winter hardy in the warmest of climates.
-I had grand expectations of over-wintering several bulbs, so I dug them up and had them laying out to dry a bit in the garage.
+I had great expectations of over-wintering several bulbs, so I dug them up and had them laying out to dry a bit in the garage.
 Someone decided it was time to clean the garage last fall and threw them all away.
 True story!
 And, yes that certain someone is still living.
 He will be buying me new bulbs this spring and he doesn’t even know it.

 This post contains affiliate links.
 If you click on

 one of the links and make a purchase,

 I may receive a small commission at no additional cost to you.

 See full disclosure here.